Resident Evil 6 (Xbox 360) Review

 Resident Evil 6

-I’ve always loved the series’ story but RE5 was the first time the controls got in the way of my experience and I hated it for that.
+I’ve always loved the series’ story but Resident Evil 5 was the first time the controls got in the way of my experience and I hated it for that.
 Enough about the past, let’s talk about the present.
 Resident Evil 6 is the latest entry in the series and sees the return of several characters we’ve come to know over the years.
-There’s an all new virus for our heroes to contend with and a bio-terror plot that threatens security on a global scale.
-Will this sixth game be redemption for the long running series about an ambiguous bio-chemical conglomerate?
+There’s an all-new virus for our heroes to contend with and a bio-terror plot that threatens security on a global scale.
+Will this sixth game be redemption for the long-running series about an ambiguous bio-chemical conglomerate?
 Or will it bubble away like so many defeated J’avo?
 I aim to find out.

 Resident Evil 6 (Xbox 360) Review 5